 Keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

 The tablets could make you feel sleepy.
-If this happens, do not drive or use tools or machines.
+If this happens, do not drive and do not use tools or machines.
 Do not drink alcohol.

 Tell your doctor if you experience any troublesome side-effects.